riverratz/BiSECT/README.md

 ### How it works...

-We recommend checking out `BiSECT_main.ipny` in the `bisect/` directory of this repo.
+We recommend checking out `BiSECT_main.ipynb` in the `bisect/` directory of this repo.
 However, here are a few tips to get you started:

 #### Extracting function and file information using Ghidra headless
 You can run any of the `*_ghidra.py` scripts in the `feature_extractions` directory of this repo via Ghidra headless like so,